owntracks/booklet/docs/tech/json.md

 * `ranging`					iOS only, set in UI
 * `positions`					iOS only, number of positions to keep and display
 * `autostartOnBoot`				Android only
-* `pubIncludeBattery`				Android only, in iOS alway on
 * `sub`						Android only, subscription enabled for contacts, in iOS always subscribed
 * `pub`						Android only, auto publish, in iOS controlled by `monitoring`
 * `updateAddressBook`
 * `notification`				Android only, show notifications
 * `notificationLocation`			Android only, show last reported location in notification, off in iOS
 * `notificationGeocoder`			Android only, resolve location in notification to address, in iOS only resolved when in show details
-* `notificationTickerOnPublish`			Android only, show a ticker on successful publishes, always off in iOS",
-* `notificationTickerOnGeofenceTransition`	Android only, show a ticker when the devices enters or leaves a geofence, always on in iOS",
-* `remoteCommandReportLocation`			Android only, respond to reportLocation remote command
-* `remoteCommandDump`				Android only, respond to dump remote command
-* `cmd`						iOS only, respond to remote commands
+* `cmd`						respond to remote commands
 * `allowRemoteLocation`				iOS only, respond to remote location request even if monitoring mode is set to manual
-* `extendedData`				iOS only, add altitude, vertical accuracy, velocity and course over ground to published data
+* `extendedData`				iOS, add altitude, vertical accuracy, velocity and course over ground to published data.
+Android, include battery in location publishes
 * `remoteConfiguration`				Android only, respond to remote configuration messages
 * `usepolicy`					iOS only, use user defined security policy
 * `allowinvalidcerts`				iOS only, allow self signed certificates in user defined security policy